1600–1650 in Western fashion

 Fashion in the period 1600–1650 in Western clothing is characterized by the disappearance of the ruff in favour of broad lace or linen collars.
 Waistlines rose through the period for both men and women.
 Other notable fashions included full, slashed sleeves and tall or broad hats with brims.
 For men, hose disappeared in favour of breeches.

 The artist Rubens with his first wife c.
 1610.
 Her long, rounded stomacher and jacket-like bodice are characteristic Dutch fashions.

-The silhouette, which was essentially close to the body with tight sleeves and a low, pointed waist to around 1615, gradually softened and broadened.
+The silhouette, which was essentially close to the body with tight sleeves and a low, pointed waist until around 1615, gradually softened and broadened.
 Sleeves became very full, and in the 1620s and 1630s were often paned or slashed to show the voluminous sleeves of the shirt or chemise beneath.

 Spanish fashions remained very conservative.
 The ruff lingered longest in Spain and the Netherlands, but disappeared first for men and later for women in France and England.

 The social tensions leading to the English Civil War were reflected in English fashion, with the elaborate French styles popular at the courts of James I and his son Charles I contrasting with the sober styles in sadd colours favoured by Puritans and exported to the early settlements of New England (see below).

 In the early decades of the century, a trend among poets and artists to adopt a fashionable pose of melancholia is reflected in fashion, where the characteristic touches are dark colours, open collars, unbuttoned robes or doublets, and a generally disheveled appearance, accompanied in portraits by world-weary poses and sad expressions.